OSSELINAlexandre/Projet8_OpenClassrooms_JavaTrack/README.md

-# Tour Guide - Project 8 OpenClassrooms
+# Tour Guide - Project 8 OpenClassrooms - Check the Branch fourthIntervention for the final work

 TourGuide is the back-end of a web application.
 The purpose of the software is to track users, and find activities close to them with a choice of providers and prices for these activities depending on their preferences.